-Cat’s claw (Dolichandra unguis-cati) is a clinging vine that has small dark green leaves and lemon-yellow trumpet-shaped flowers that bloom in the spring.
+Cat’s claw (Dolichandra unguis-cati) is a clinging vine with small, dark green leaves and lemon-yellow trumpet-shaped flowers that bloom in the spring.
 Long, skinny seed pods that look like brown string beans follow.

 Why You May Like This Plant